 - Vendor payments made on a daily basis using various payment methods

 - EPOS system feeds GL overnight with summary values by store and payment method

 - Bank statements files available for download on daily basis

 - Journals created and posted manually to each entity/account and where required, analyzed to the individual store for items not present in the GL including:

-Using the latest release of BlackLine, we were able to configure the following processes:
+Using the latest release of BlackLine, we were able to configure the following five processes:

 Automating the upload of bank transactions from the GL and bank statements to BlackLine was straightforward, and achieved by using a combination of standard operating system and BlackLine scheduling tools.